dask/dask-ml/docs/source/hyper-parameter-search.rst

    The dataset to classify with 12 neurons in Scikit-learn's :class:`~sklearn.neural_network.MLPClassifier`.
-The 4 classes are shown with different colors, and 4 other random features are shown in addition to the two useful features shown.
+The 4 classes are shown with different colors, and in addition to the two features shown (on the x/y axes) there are also 4 other usefuless features.

 Let's search for the best model to classify this dataset.
 Let's search over these parameters: